quickube/piper/docs/getting_started/installation.md

 ## Installation

 You must deploy Piper to a cluster with a pre-existing Argo Workflows deployment.
-Piper will create a CRD that Argo Workflows will pick, so install or configure Piper to create those CRDs in the right namespace.
+Piper will create a CRD that Argo Workflows will pick up, so install or configure Piper to create those CRDs in the right namespace.

 Please check out [values.yaml](https://github.com/quickube/piper/tree/main/helm-chart/values.yaml) file of the helm chart configurations.